DavideColabove/DavideColabove/README.md

 - 📈 Grow through competitive programming and open-source contributions.
 - 🧠 Master C++ and mathematical problem solving.
 - 🧪 Complete side projects that showcase my skills.
-- 💼 Land an internship (and eventually a role) at Google.
+- 💼 Land an internship (and eventually a role) in a FANG.

 ---